eformsignen/eformsignen.github.io/help/chapter2.rst

 -  **Shared**: Allows you to share your documents with others and view documents others members shared with you.

 -  **Manage documents:** Only document managers can access this menu.
-Document managers can view all documents created from a template that they have permission to access.The company administrator can view and manage all documents.
+Document managers can view, download, permanently remove, and void (excluding completed documents) all documents created from a template that they have permission to access.
+The company administrator by default has permission to do all this for all documents in the company.

 -  **My signature:** You can create and register your signature to be used when signing a document.